Synthesizer Based Efficient Self-Attention for Vision Tasks: Materials and Methods

-\paragraph{Mixture Tensor Synthesizer} After introduced the above three kinds of tensor synthesizer models, it raises a compounded model being the synthesizers mixed in additive fashion.
+With the above four kinds of tensor synthesizer models been introduced, a compounded model could be proposed by mixing the synthesizers in additive fashion.
 For instance:

-Where $\theta_{i}$ are the learnable weights, and $\sum_{1}^{N} \theta_{i}=1$. $S_{i}$ are the different synthesizer models.
-In the following experiment part, the Mixture Tensor Synthesizer composes Tensor Random Factorized Synthesizer and Tensor Dense Synthesizer together.
-The expression could be outlined as follow:
+where $\theta_{i}$ are the learnable weights, and $\sum_{i=1}^{M} \theta_{i}=1$. $S_{i}$ are the different synthesizer models.
+To be specific, the Mixture Tensor Synthesizer in the experiments is composed of Tensor Random Factorized Synthesizer and Tensor Dense Synthesizer, which could be represented as follow:

-Where $Z$ is presented in Eq.~\eqref{eq_attention_STT_trans}.
-By employing more than one kind of synthesizer, it is possible to obtain a better performance than a composed individual synthesizer.
+where $\mathcal{S}$ and $\mathcal{R}$ are defined in Eq.~\eqref{eq_dense_factor} and Eq.~\eqref{eq_random_factor}, respectively.
+By employing more than one kind of synthesizer, it is possible to achieve better performance.